 Fun Fact: Willis Carrier, an engineer from Buffalo, NY, invented air conditioning in 1902 for a print shop in Williamsburg, Brooklyn.

-Celebrities that lives in Williamsburg neighborhood:
+What Celebrities Live in Williamsburg

 |Ed Westwick||Actor, Musician|

 |James Lafferty||Actor, Director, Producer|

 |Domino Kirke||Singer, Doula, Actress|